 Making your own seat cushions?
 Make sure to add a matching footstool! #Decor & Decorating#chairs#outdoor living Updated Oct 12 2015 (Posted Sep 5 2012) Megan Finley Horowitz meggyfin This photo (which I found nestled in an Airbnb listing for a funky cabin in Idyllwild, CA) may just give you some inspiration for pimping out your deck chairs.
 If you're thinking about making your own custom seat cushions, think about buying extra fabric (I'm REALLY digging the fabric used on these) and some foam, or other stuffing materials, and create a matching foot rest!
 This is a total deck-lounging upgrade.
 Has anyone attempted to make one of these puffy foot stools?
 Any tips for the Homies?
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and consuming pop-culture.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meganfinley @meggyfin PREVIOUS How should we decorate these very tall walls?
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS How should we decorate these very tall walls?
 NEXT My grandmother's chicken divan casserole recipe Show/Hide comments [ 3 ] This is perfectly timed.
 I'm going to be attempting a pallet sofa with cushions, so I guess I need to start thinking about fabrics.
 Reply I saw a tutorial recently that suggested that for making a footstool/poof thing you can actually use old rolled up blankets or duvets from the thrift store for filling, instead of spending lots of money on upholstery foam.
 I need to try this.
-Tutorial is here: http://makingniceinthemidwest.com/2012/08/31/diy-structured-poufottoman/ 1 agrees Reply I saw this tutorial awhile ago on how to make ottomans using cheap $3 ikea rugs. http://www.apartmenttherapy.com/weekend-project-make-your-own-floor-pouf-retropolitan–175013 .
+Tutorial is here: http://makingniceinthemidwest.com/2012/08/31/diy-structured-poufottoman/ Reply I saw this tutorial awhile ago on how to make ottomans using cheap $3 ikea rugs. http://www.apartmenttherapy.com/weekend-project-make-your-own-floor-pouf-retropolitan–175013 .
 It looks cheap and easy!
-1 agrees Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Reply Join the conversation Cancel ReplyYour email address will not be published.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.